airavata-courses/airavata-courses.github.io/index.md

             * Introduce students to planned projects
     * Lecture 2: August 24th
         * Goal: Students should understand what the course is about and what is expected from them.
-        * Assignment 1: August 29th
+    * Assignment 1: Due August 29th
         * Using the programming language of your choice, develop 3 gateway services and a simple Web user interface: a registry service, an orchestrator service, an enactment service, and an API server.
         * Every student must do this individually
 * Week 2: Basic Skills, Part 1